FlorianJes99/cli_todo_app/README.md

-#This is a simple cli ToDo App written in Rust
+# This is a simple cli ToDo App written in Rust
-#Learning basic Rust
+# Journey on learning Rust